Chiropractic: “The science that makes people well and happy”

 Presently fundamentalist chiropractors are defending their hanky panky with the claim that 215,000 people across Australia visit a chiropractor every week.
 We don’t know how many are first time visitors, how many were unsatisfied, how many show no improvement, how many were injured, disabled or worse and so on.
 All it tells us is that 215,000 people per week visit these touchy feely agents of cosmic cockypop as part of their foray into alternatives to medicine.
 It also causes me quite some concern.

-In removing insurance cover for the practice of neck manipulation (as reported by the World Chiropractic Alliance), popular US health insurer Kaiser Permanente revised their policy of coverage for chirpractic manipulation to read:
+In removing insurance cover for the practice of neck manipulation (as reported by the National Council Against Health Fraud – Consumer Health Digest #10-34), popular US health insurer Kaiser Permanente revised their policy of coverage for chirpractic manipulation to read:

 Chiropractic manipulation of the cervical spine is associated with vertebral artery dissection and stroke.
 The incidence is estimated at 1.3-5 events per 100,000 manipulations.
 Given the paucity of data related to beneficial effects of chiropractic manipulation of the cervical spine and the real potential for catastrophic adverse events, it was decided to exclude chiropractic manipulation of the cervical spine from coverage.